Header Content Region

 To provide guidance while ensuring safe opportunities for our young “helpers”, please apply the following:

-1. An individual who volunteers in an association must be:
+1. An individual who volunteers in an association must be (this ensures that insurance coverage has been secured):

 2. He/she may only be a demonstrator/helper and is not to provide instruction.
 He/she may not participate in any activities with the players such as scrimmages or drills.